“From Chronically Ill and Depressed to Vibrantly Alive”

 I surpassed my own goal of living a high-quality life without any medications and have become a health example to everyone around me.

 I recently had a blood test; the nurse told me that I have the healthy blood of a teenager.
-I live symptom and disease-free, without any medications, by using food and thought-work as my medicine.
+I live symptom-free, without any medications, by using food and brain management (of thoughts and emotions, like stress) as my medicine.

 Curing my own depression by Learning how to feel and how to think